SethJFreeman/freecodecamp-progress/README.md

 - [x] Make Links Navigatable with HTML Access Keys
 - [x] Use tabindex to Add Keyboard Focus to an Element
 - [x] Use tabindex to Specify the Order of Keyboard Focus for Several Elements

+## Responsive Web Design Principles
+- [ ] Create a Media Query
+- [ ] Make an Image Responsive
+- [ ] Use a Retina Image for Higher Resolution Displays
+- [ ] Make Typography Responsive